Davigo-Studio/govigedit-docs/docs/joints.md

 ## Different Joint Types

 Davigo uses many types of joints to keep objects in place.
-For instance, the `Blockwall` prefab uses an Overlapping Joint, whereas the Tree prefab uses the Detachable Netwprk Spring Joint.
-This may seem confusing at first, but be assured; with enough practice, you'll be a rigidbody-making pro!
+For instance, the `Blockwall` prefab uses an Overlapping Joint, whereas the Tree prefab uses the `Detachable Network Spring Joint`.
+This may seem confusing at first, but be assured; with enough practice, you'll be a joint-making pro!

 ## Spring Joints